cromicron/covid_systematic_review/README.md

 # Systematic Review and Meta Analysis of Remdesivir for COVID-19 Treatment

 This repository contains the code, data, and documentation for a systematic review and meta analysis of the effectiveness of the drug Remdesivir in treating COVID-19.
 The goal of this project is to provide a clear and reproducible protocol for conducting a systematic review and meta analysis, as well as to produce a meta analysis of the findings of the included studies.
+This repository especially is intended to assist a reasearcher who wants to replicate the systematic review and meta-analysis.

 ## Project Components

-This project consists of three main components:

-1. Protocol development: A detailed protocol for conducting a systematic review and meta analysis is provided, including the selection criteria for included studies and the methods for data extraction and analysis.

-2. Systematic review: The protocol is followed to conduct a systematic review of the effectiveness of Remdesivir in treating COVID-19.
-The review includes a description of the search strategy, the inclusion and exclusion criteria, and the characteristics of the included studies.

-3. Meta analysis: A meta analysis of the findings of the included studies is conducted using appropriate statistical methods.
-The results of the meta analysis are presented in a clear and concise manner, including a summary of the main findings and any limitations of the analysis.

 ## Requirements and Dependencies